ClonyPDF home

 What's Allowed, What Gets Rejected

 Hair is one of the most frequently flagged compliance issues in passport photo submissions — not because the rules are strict about style, but because hair that covers facial features interferes with the biometric processing that modern passports depend on.
-The core requirement, applied by ICAO member countries worldwide, is straightforward: your full face must be clearly visible and unobscured.
 How each country's passport authority defines "unobscured" is where the variation begins — and where applications run into trouble.

 This page explains exactly what the rules require, how they differ across the US, UK, Canada, Australia, and EU member states, and which specific hair situations are most likely to trigger rejection.
 Getting it wrong means resubmitting your photo, which delays your application — sometimes significantly.